 Practicing in the west Georgia area, I am often confronted with students who are facing both a criminal action and a school disciplinary proceeding following an arrest.
-Most of the times the crimes alleged are drug offenses - a student is caught with illegal drugs in violation of both Georgia law and student code of conduct.
+Most of the time the crimes alleged are drug offenses – a student is caught with illegal drugs in violation of both Georgia law and student code of conduct.

 This scenario provides a unique challenge that will present the student with some difficult decisions they have to make.
 But, with the help of a criminal defense attorney who has walked through these simultaneous proceedings, the process can be handled in a smooth manner.